matthewrossi/seapp/README.md

 lead to a direct compromise of the whole system.
 The introduction of SELinux into Android has been a clear success.
-Unfortunately, the stronger protection benefits do not extend to regular apps which are assigned with a single domain named _untrusted_app_.
+Unfortunately, the stronger protection benefits do not extend to regular apps which are assigned with a single domain named `untrusted_app`.
-Since Android 9, isolation of apps has increased with the use of categories, which guarantees that distinct apps operate on separate security contexts.
+Since Android 9, isolation of apps is enforced also with the use of categories, which guarantee that distinct apps operate with incompatible security contexts.
 Our proposal, SEApp, builds upon the observation that giving app developers the ability to apply MAC to the internal structure of the app would provide more robust protection against other apps and internal vulnerabilities.

-The following image depicts the evolution of SELinux since its introduction in Android and shows how SEApp represents a natural evolution of the security mechanisms already available in Android.
+The following image depicts the evolution of SELinux since its introduction in Android, and the improvement introduced by SEApp.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/15113769/94135458-c9dad280-fe63-11ea-901d-94c47fb20d59.jpg"
-        alt="Evolution of the MAC policy in Android" width="85%">
+        alt="Evolution of the MAC policy in Android" width="75%">
 </p>

-## Objective
+## Design and objectives

-SEApp accomplishes the extension of Android enabling developers to define ad-hoc Mandatory Access Control policies for their apps.
+SEApp enables developers to define ad-hoc Mandatory Access Control policies for their apps.

-While at it we aim at:
+While developing SEApp, dedicated attention was paid to:

-- preserving the security of system components
+- preserve system security assumptions (e.g., do not alter the default behavior of key system services; do not provide `untrusted_app` with potentially dangerous SELinux permissions; etc.)
-- limiting the performance impact
+- provide a solution with negligible performance impact at runtime and limited performance impact at install time
-- providing developers with an easy to use solution
+- give to the developers an easy-to-use solution that does not require the developer to understand system security internals

-The latest version satisfy system components security assumptions, while keeping its performance footprint to a minimum.
+- provide a solution that is fully backward compatible

-However further improvements may be necessary to facilitate the use of SEApp to whider range of application developers.
+The latest version satisfies the previous requirements, though further improvements may be necessary to facilitate the use of SEApp to a wider range of application developers.

-## Enstablishing a Build Environment
+## Establishing a Build Environment

 Ensure your system meets the [hardware and software requirements](https://source.android.com/setup/build/requirements).

 Set up your local work environment to build the Android source files.
-See [Establishing a Build Environment](https://source.android.com/setup/build/initializing) for installation instructions by operating system.
+[Establishing a Build Environment](https://source.android.com/setup/build/initializing) details all the required steps, according to your operating system.

 Download the source tree for the specific `android-8.1.0_r47` code-line, which is what this branch is based on.
 See [Downloading the Source](https://source.android.com/setup/build/downloading) for the step-by-step instructions.

-Finally, overwrite the AOSP files with the ones provided in this repository to add SEApp functionality within the AOSP source tree.
+Finally, overwrite the AOSP files with the ones provided under [platform](platform) in this repository to add SEApp functionality within the AOSP source tree.

 ## Build and run it